robvdw/Digital-Humans/README.md

 # LESSON FOUR: Machine Learning

-### Learn How to Train Neural Networks With Your Python code
+### Learn How to Train Neural Networks With custom-made Python code
 * In this lesson we explore how pseudo code of the perceptron "Machine Learning" algorithm can be transformed into a Python Jupyter Notebook.
 We will learn how to create Pandas DataFrames that can be easily changed and manipulated.
 In particular we will focus on the maths hehind the dot-product function, needed to code the artificial neural network architecture op the perceptron "classifiaction Model".

 ## Neural Computation